-WATERTOWN — The Northern New York Community Foundation is now accepting scholarship applications from students in Jefferson, Lewis, and St. Lawrence counties who plan to enroll in post-secondary programs in the fall of 2022.
+WATERTOWN — The Northern New York Community Foundation is now accepting scholarship applications from students in Jefferson, Lewis, and St. Lawrence counties who plan to enroll in post-secondary educational programs in the fall of 2023.

 An online application streamlines the process for most scholarships.
-Students may access the portal, create a user account, and begin an online application by clicking on “2022-2023 Scholarship Application” found at the top of nnycf.org/scholarships/scholarship-overview.
-With few exceptions, all Community Foundation scholarship applications are due Tuesday, March 15, through the online portal.
+Students may access the portal, create a user account, and begin an online application by clicking on “2023-2024 Scholarship Application” found at the top of nnycf.org/scholarships/scholarship-overview.
+With few exceptions, all Community Foundation scholarship applications are due Wednesday, March 15, through the online portal.
 Scholarships with different deadlines — some after March 15 — are noted on the same web page.
-It is important to note that this deadline is earlier than in past years.
+Applications cannot be accepted after the published deadline.

-High school seniors from Jefferson, Lewis and St. Lawrence counties who plan to enroll as full-time undergraduates next fall may apply for a one-year, freshman scholarship.
+High school seniors from Jefferson, Lewis, and St. Lawrence counties who plan to enroll as full-time undergraduates next fall may apply for a one-year, Community Foundation Freshman Scholarship.
 Students pursuing technical, trade or vocational school may also apply and should complete the same application.
 Students are reminded to thoroughly read all application instructions and include a complete application, an essay, appraisal forms, references, and transcripts.

-Since 1980, the Community Foundation has provided more than $20.2 million in scholarship awards to students who live in the tri-county region.
-The Community Foundation annually administers nearly 450 restricted scholarships established by individual donors as well as scholarship funds on behalf of 32 school districts throughout Jefferson, Lewis, and St. Lawrence counties.
+Since 1980, the Community Foundation has provided more than $22 million in scholarship awards to students who live in the tri-county region.
+The Community Foundation annually administers nearly 500 restricted scholarships established by individual donors, families, businesses, and organizations, as well as scholarship funds on behalf of 32 school districts throughout Jefferson, Lewis, and St. Lawrence counties.

-Students can now apply online using the same 2022-2023 Scholarship Application for several scholarships that previously required unique applications, including: 10th Mountain Division (Light) Scholarship; George C. Boldt Scholarship; Vici and Steve Diehl Foundation Graduate Scholarships; Frances Anderson Luck Foundation Scholarship; Richard C. Jr. and Linda A. McNeely Scholarship; North Country Goes Green Irish Festival Scholarship; North Pleasant Street (Watertown) Scholarship; Northpole Fire Company Inc. Scholarship; North Side Legacy Fund Scholarship; Rotary Purple Heart Scholarship; Michelle D. Salisbury Scholarship; Shaw Harbor Foundation Scholarship; and all Thousand Islands Foundation scholarships.
+Students may now apply online using the same 2023-2024 Scholarship Application for several scholarships that previously required unique applications, including: 10th Mountain Division (Light) Scholarship; George C. Boldt Scholarship; Vici and Steve Diehl Foundation Graduate Scholarships; Frances Anderson Luck Foundation Scholarship; North Country Goes Green Irish Festival Scholarship; North Pleasant Street (Watertown) Scholarship; Northpole Fire Company Inc. Scholarship; North Side Legacy Fund Scholarship; Rotary Purple Heart Scholarship; Michelle D. Salisbury Scholarship; Shaw Harbor Foundation Scholarship; and all Thousand Islands Foundation scholarships.

 Additional programs, opportunities

 Nontraditional Student Scholarship — Awarded to applicants who live in Jefferson, Lewis, or St. Lawrence counties.
 Eligible applicants may be enrolled full- or part-time in college or a technical, trade, or vocational school.
-Completed applications for this program are due by Wednesday, June 1, 2022.
+Applications for this program are due by Thursday, June 1, 2023.

-Evergreen STEM Scholarship — Awards ten, $3,000 scholarships annually to St. Lawrence County high school juniors who plan to pursue studies in STEM-related fields — science, technology, engineering, and math.
-Completed applications for this program are due by Wednesday, June 1, 2022.
+Evergreen STEM Scholarship — (High school class of 2024) Awards ten, $3,000 scholarships annually to St. Lawrence County high school juniors who plan to pursue studies in STEM-related fields — science, technology, engineering, and math.
+Applications for this program are due by Thursday, June 1, 2023.

 Herring College Memorial Scholarship — Awarded to students in engineering, sciences, mathematics, and related fields, as well as the Visiting Nurses Association Scholarship for students pursuing continued education in nursing or health-related fields.